Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Introduction

 Sections \ref{section4.1}, \ref{section4.2}, and \ref{section4.3} are devoted to the proof of Theorem \ref{Main2}: we compute the cohomology of the commutative differential graded algebra $(\PV(\cX), \bar\partial_W)$ and show that it is isomorphic to the cohomology of the Calabi-Yau projective smooth complete intersection $V(\ud W)$.
 To this end, we introduce two spectral sequences $E^{p,q}$ and $\tilde E^{p,q}$, namely, analytic and algebraic spectral sequences.
 In Section \ref{section4.1}, we compute the $E_2$-page of the algebraic spectral sequence $\tilde E_2^{p,q}$.
 In Section \ref{section4.2}, we prove that the $E_2$-pages of two spectral sequences are the same.
 In Section \ref{section4.3}, we compute the higher terms in the spectral sequences to conclude Theorem \ref{Main1}.

-In Section \ref{section5.1}, we provide a computation of the sectional curvature for $(\cX,\mathfrak{g})$.
-Finally, in Section \ref{section5.2}, we explain a simultaneous weighted blow-up of $\cX=X_{CY}$ and $X_{LG}$, which generalizes the blow-up map $X_{CY}\to X_{LG}$ in the case $r=1$.
+Finally, in Section \ref{appendix2}, we give technical details skipped in the proof of Proposition~\ref{ACisbg}, and in Section \ref{section5.2}, we explain a simultaneous weighted blow-up of $\cX=X_{CY}$ and $X_{LG}$, which generalizes the blow-up map $X_{CY}\to X_{LG}$ in the case $r=1$.

 \textbf{Acknowledgement}:

 Jeehoon Park was supported by the National Research Foundation of Korea (NRF-2021R1A2C1006696) and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.2020R1A5A1016126).